TheOnlineXD/Discord-QR-Auth-Client-JS/README.md

 * A Discord client that can scan QR codes (your phone)

 Optional:
-* Uncomment `numpy` and `wsaccel` in requirements.txt for slightly better performance (you really don't need to do this)
 * Enable debug mode by modifying `debug=False` in server.py

 ### Steps